 In 2013 they bought their piece of woodland in South Devon.
 It was, in fact, the very first piece of woodland they saw!
 It had their basic wants covered but had the benefit a river running along a boundary and views across farmland in a quiet valley.
 The woods are made up of douglas fir and sweet chestnut with some really grand oaks and beech trees on the perimeter.

-As soon as a purchase is completed Woodlands.co.uk give you further advice on accessing your woodland plus a package of books and subscriptions to make it easier and more enjoyable to get started with all topic of woodland management.
+As soon as a purchase is completed Woodlands.co.uk gives you further advice on accessing your woodland plus a package of books and subscriptions to make it easier and more enjoyable to get started with all topics of woodland management.
 These include copies of “Getting Started in Your Own Wood” and “Managing Your Woodland for Wildlife”.